mantidproject/mantid/docs/source/workbench/smallerfeatures.rst

     * Most parts of the workbench interface can be taken from the main window and made into their own window.
 This can be done by clicking this icon: |draggablewindowicon|
-    * Most parts of the workbench interface can also be hidden by clicking on the |closewindowicon| and it will disappear to get it back use the :ref:`WorkbenchMainWindowMenu` to show it again in the window.
+    * Most parts of the workbench interface can also be hidden by clicking on the |closewindowicon| and it will disappear to get it back use the :ref:`WorkbenchMainWindowMenu` to show it again in workbench.
     * With the workbench comes a lot of set keyboard shortcuts:

         =================== =======